serverdensity/puppet-serverdensity/README.md

 * `$use_fqdn` - This will cause the class to use the facter Fully Qualified Domain Name rather than the detected hostname.
 Useful in times where the sd-agent and puppet disagree on what the hostname should be.
 * `$server_name`
 * `$server_group` - Sets the group for the server that is added
-* `$plugin_directory` -  Sets the directory the agent looks for plugins, if left blank it is ignored
-* `$tmp_directory` - Override where the agent stores temporary files, system default tmp will be used if not set
-* `$pidfile_directory` - Override where the agent stores it's PID file, temp dir (above or system default) is used if not set
+* `$v1_plugin_directory` - The directory to install 3rd party legacy agent plugins to
-* `$logging_level` - String.
+* `$log_level` - String.
 Logging level to use for agent.
 Defaults to INFO if not set.
-* `$logtail_paths` - String.
-Specify path match patterns to tail the files to post back.
-Comma separated: e.g. `/var/log/apache2/*.log,/var/log/*.log`.
-You must enable this in your account first.
 * `service_enabled` - Boolean.
 Ensures the sd-agent service is enabled and running through the system service facility, default: true.
 Useful when using an alternative process manager, e.g supervisor

+### Known issues

+## Restart the puppet master on module upgrade

+If using Puppet in infrastructure mode a restart of the Puppet master is needed to clean up the facter and custom functions caches.